PiotrG1996/AMR/README.md

 #### 1. goal_subscriber

-This file includes a class "goal_subscriber" with functions to subscribe goals and recive messages whether an array with goals has been sent.
+This file includes a class "goal_subscriber" with functions to subscribe goals and recive messages.
+Lastly it checks whether an array with goals has been sent.

 #### 2. vel_publisher

 This file includes a class "vel_publisher" with functions to publish the velocity of a robot.
-There are two different types of speed and a one function to stop the robot.
+There are two different types of speed and one function to stop the robot.

 - Linear motion - defines movement of the robot in a straight line.
 - Angular velocity - defines the angular speed of the robot.

 #### 3. goto_point

-This file consists functions necessary to calculate a distance between actual position of the robot and the following goal.
-A function "move" is responsible for robots movement till the goal is reached.
+This file consists functions necessary to calculate distance between actual position of the robot and the following goal.
+Function "move" is responsible for robot's movement untill the goal is reached.

 #### 4. follow_obstacle